-This category includes accounts receivable, accounts payable and accrued liabilities, and unearned revenue.
+This category includes accounts receivable, accounts payable and accrued liabilities, unearned revenue and post-employment benefits.
 They are initially recognized at cost and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets.